This essay is based on the Premium Update posted on October 1st, 2010

-It seems that gold will need to consolidate before going higher.
+But it seems that gold will need to consolidate before going higher.
 Once the correction is done, it's not out of question that the price of gold will reach $1,500.
-I seriously doubt that the recent run up is the final stage of the bull market.
+We seriously doubt that the recent run up is the final stage of the bull market.
 In fact, it seems that there are several more good years.
 We're looking forward to it, especially in silver.

 To make sure that you are notified once the new features are implemented, and get immediate access to my free thoughts on the market, including information not available publicly, I urge you to sign up for my free e-mail list.
 Sign up today and you'll also get free, 7-day access to the Premium Sections on my website, including valuable tools and charts dedicated to serious PM Investors and Speculators.
 It's free and you may unsubscribe at any time.